If you think shade in your garden means your flowers and plants are doomed then think again. In fact many flowers thrive in lower light.

 Growing Conditions: Best in moist, rich organic soil.

-Watering Needs: Keep consistently damp, especially in dry conditions.
+Watering Needs: Keep consistently damp, especially if you’re in a dry area.
 Ferns prefer a humid environment.

 Location Tips: Thrive in deep to partial shade.
-Avoid direct sunlight to prevent drying out.
+Avoid direct sunlight as they can dry out.

 8. Primrose

-Primroses are one of the first flowers to bloom in spring bringing a cheerful burst of color when most of the garden is still waking up.
-They come in almost every color of the rainbow and prefer the moist, well drained soil of shady areas.
+Primroses are one of the first flowers to bloom in the spring.
+At that time they bring some cheerful color when most of the garden is still waking up.
+They come in almost every color of the rainbow and prefer the moist, well drained soil that you get in shady areas.

-Watering Needs: Keep the soil consistently moist but ensure good drainage to prevent soggy conditions.
+Watering Needs: Keep the soil consistently moist but it needs to have good drainage to prevent sogginess.

-Location Tips: Perfect for naturalizing in woodland settings or under tree canopies where light is filtered.
+Location Tips: Perfect for naturalizing in woodland settings.
+Alternatively grow them under tree canopies where the light is filtered.

 9. Columbine

-Columbine flowers have unique, spurred blossoms that look like something straight out of a fairy tale.
-They’re perfect for shade gardens and woodland settings, attacking hummingbirds and adding a some color in late spring and early summer.
+Columbine flowers have a unique look that makes them seem like something that’s come out of a fairy tale.
+They’re perfect for shade gardens and woodland settings, attracting hummingbirds and adding a some color in late spring and early summer.

 Growing Conditions: Requires fertile, well-drained soil; tolerates a wide pH range.